Yes, this guy knows the secret to happiness.

 It got about 7 gazillion views and for good reason — it’s very funny.

 It also sums up what the research says is the most powerful (and easy) way to become happier.

 Louis CK?
 Scientific research?
 Jokes about rotary phones?
 Huh?

 “Everything is amazing right now and nobody’s happy.”

-Louis CK says that around 2 minutes and 15 seconds in.
-Then he drives it home around 3:55 with this anecdote:
+Louis CK says that, then he drives it home with this anecdote:

 I was on an airplane and there was internet – high speed internet – on the airplane.
 That’s the newest thing that I know exists.
 And I’m sitting on the plane and they go, “Open up your laptops.
 You can go on the internet.”

 And it’s fast and I’m watching youtube clips – it’s amazing – I’m in an airplane!